 Best Sleeping Position To Turn A Breech Baby (with Pictures)

 Most babies turn at night.
-But unfortunately, not every sleeping position provides the baby with enough space to turn.
-As a result, many babies get into a breech position.
-Luckily, sleeping in the right position can help you turn your breech baby.
+But unfortunately, not every sleeping position provides the baby with enough room to turn.
+As a result, many babies remain in a breech presentation.
+Luckily though, sleeping in the right position can support baby turn head down.

-In this blogpost, I explain exactly how to get into the best sleeping position to turn a breech baby.
-Moreover, I explain how this sleeping position can help your baby out of your pelvis and provide your baby with more space, so that your baby has more mobility to turn.
-And finally, I tell you how you can turn your breech baby with a more ACTIVE approach if your baby does NOT turn while you sleep.
+In this blog post, we explain exactly how to get into the best sleeping position to turn a breech baby.
+Moreover, we explain how this sleeping position can help your baby back out of your pelvis and provide your baby with more room, so that your baby has more mobility to turn.
+And finally, we also discuss how you can turn your breech baby with a more active approach in case your baby does not turn while you sleep.

-For example: if the cord is somehow tangled around your baby, then it will be almost impossible for your baby to get into the right position.
-And there is nothing that you can do about it.
+For example: if the cord is somehow tangled around your baby, then it might be impossible for your baby to get into a better position.

 The two most important problems in this regard are the following ones: